Upstart Holdings Inc. [UPST] stock Initiated by BTIG Research analyst, price target now $42

-Upstart Holdings Inc. [NASDAQ: UPST] stock went on a downward path that fall over -10.34% on Tuesday, amounting to a one-week price decrease of less than -0.98%.
+Upstart Holdings Inc. [NASDAQ: UPST] plunged by -$1.87 during the normal trading session on Friday and reaching a high of $31.11 during the day while it closed the day at $30.12.
 The company report on June 14, 2023 at 9:00 AM that Texas Bay Credit Union Selects Upstart for Personal Lending.

 Texas Bay Credit Union, a credit union and community development financial institution (CDFI) serving the greater Houston market, today announced that it has partnered with Upstart (NASDAQ: UPST), a leading artificial intelligence (AI) lending platform, to provide personal loans to more members.